pedrosecchi67/LovelacePM/CONTRIBUTING.md

-├── __init__.py: autoupdate control with LoveUpdate and importation of essential modules ├── Makefile: legacy f2py modules compilation Makefile ├── monoplane.py: monoplane example case for Tutorial 3 ├── paneller.py: Solid and Panel class definitions and methods directly related to panel method
+├── __init__.py: autoupdate control with LoveUpdate and importation of essential modules ├── Makefile: legacy f2py modules compilation Makefile ├── monoplane.py: monoplane example case for Tutorial 3 ├── multiprocess_guard.py: implementation of a multiprocessing recursion guard for Windows ├── paneller.py: Solid and Panel class definitions and methods directly related to panel method
 ├── pyfdyn.py: new, pure-Python replacement for fdyn.f90